Dr. Octagonecologyst: Release and reception

 Alternative Press praised the album's "deep, dubby bass lines, spooky melodic riffs and consistently heavy beats", while The New York Times called it "one of the most progressive rap projects to be released in the past year."
 JazzTimes lauded Thornton's lyrics, writing that his "...oddball excursions reach near-cinematic levels."
 Melody Maker called it "bloody essential" and stated, "While commercial American hip hop is slithering into an insipid mire of soulless, identikit swingbeat, Dr. Octagon has made an album swathed in character [...]
 Get yer prescription fixed."
-The Source awarded Dr. Octagonecologyst 3.5 out of 5 mikes, calling it a "quality album with the proper ingredients".
+The Source awarded Dr. Octagonecologyst 3.5 out of 5 mics, calling it a "quality album with the proper ingredients".
 In a more critical review, Entertainment Weekly writer David Browne praised the album's production but disliked Thornton's "inane, often gruesome" lyrics, instead recommending the album's instrumental counterpart Instrumentalyst to listeners.

 Following initial reactions to the album, Dr. Octagonecologyst continued to earn praise from contemporary writers and music critics.
 In the Virgin Encyclopedia of Popular Music, the album received a rating of four out of five stars.
 In The New Rolling Stone Album Guide, Peter Relic described it as a "slab of mondo bizzaro brilliance... totally unlike anything else and totally right".
 PopMatters columnist Michael Frauenhofer called it "a landmark album of dope beats and mind-bending experimental flows."
 Steve Huey of AllMusic wrote that the album "remains as startling and original as the day it was released."
 In 2017, Pitchfork reviewer Nate Patrin wrote that "Dr. Octagonecologyst still feels as much out of its time as it does out of its mind."
 Thornton, however, has since dismissed the album, saying that it unfairly overshadows his later work, and that the only new audience it attracted was white.